-Note 1: required when supported.

 Table X.1-1 lists the transactions for each actor directly involved in the DCP Profile.
 To claim compliance with this Profile, an actor shall support all required transactions (labeled “R”) and may support the optional transactions (labeled “O”).

 X.1.1 Actor Descriptions and Actor Profile Requirements